gvwilson/thirdbit/fiction/maddy-roo/index.md

 It was lighter than Maddy had expected, but its edges were as sharp as broken glass.

-She and Gumption stood side by side for a moment to catch their breath.
+She and Gumption paused for a moment to catch their breath.
-"What do you think it is?" he asked, jerking his chin at the mess of rods and flywheels that lay in the water.
+"What do you think all that is?"
+Gumption asked, jerking his chin at a mess of rods and flywheels that lay next to the panels.

 Maddy shook her head.
-"Just junk, maybe?"
-She glanced sideways at him.
+"No idea.
-"I think we ought to leave it.
+But maybe we ought to leave it.
 For the grownups to get," she added hastily.
 "We can get the other panel,
 but I don't think we can lift that."
 *And I don't want to try,* she added to herself.
-The machinery in the water didn't look dangerous, and it was pretty clearly broken, but it was still a machine, and machines couldn't be trusted.
+The machinery in the water didn't look dangerous, but whenever someone said that in a book the story proved them wrong.

-"I guess," Gumption said.
+"I suppose," Gumption said doubtfully.
 "But see that bit?"
-He pointed at a rectangle of crystal circuitry bobbing gently up and down, attached to the rest of the machine by only a few wires.
+He pointed at a rectangle of crystal circuitry bobbing gently up and down, attached to the rest of the salvage by a few wires.
 "I bet I can yank that off."
 Without waiting for her to answer he waded back in, grabbed hold of the circuitry, and pulled.

-The wires that connected it to the rest of the wreckage went taut but didn't come free.
+The wires connecting it to the rest of the wreckage went taut.
 "Mmph!
 Come *on*!"
 Gumption braced one foot against the machinery and heaved.

 "Look out!"
-Maddy exclaimed as the wires suddenly pulled free.
+Maddy exclaimed as the wires suddenly snapped.
-The foot Gumption's weight was on slipped out from under him.
-As it slid across the riverbed it knocked a few crucial stones out of the way.
-The machinery shifted, trapping his foot.
+As Gumption lost his footing the machinery shifted, trapping his foot.

 "Argh!
 Maddy!
 Help!"
 He windmilled his arms frantically,